BalaB5/useApi_with_elixir/README.md

 # UserApi

-Install the Elixir programming language
+Install the Elixir programming language.

 Install the Phoenix project generator and create your project

     mix archive.install hex phx_new

     mix phx.new user_api